 Internal element Description Significance Management Architectural spine: The double-height corridor spine.
-Architectural spine: The double-height, split- level flow of space between the Living Room, Sunroom, Dining Room & Study.
-Architectural spine: The split-level flow of space between the Living Room, Sunroom, Dining Room & Study.
-Architectural spine: The flow of open, unglazed space even occurs between the Gallery and the Main Bathroom.
+As above As above Architectural spine: The double-height, split-level flow of space between the Living Room, Sunroom, Dining Room & Study.
+As above As above Architectural spine: The split-level flow of space between the Living Room, Sunroom, Dining Room & Study.
+As above As above Architectural spine: The flow of open, unglazed space even occurs between the Gallery and the Main Bathroom.
 The photo at left shows the high level opening in the wall between the Gallery & Main Bathroom.
-Ideally this opening should be retained but if a more enclosed bathroom is required then the opening should be glazed with a mullionless, fixed sheet window.
+As above Ideally this opening should be retained but if a more enclosed bathroom is required then the opening should be glazed with a mullionless, fixed sheet window.
 Garage volume and finishes of exposed brick walls and brick floor paving are original.
 Original finishes indicate the value attributed by the architect to seemingly subservient service spaces.
 Retain the room volume and finishes.